mattermost/docs/source/configure/configuration-settings.rst

 This setting isn't available in the System Console and can only be set in ``config.json``.

-Enable this setting to write audit files locally, specifying size, backup interval, compression, and maximum age to manage file rotation.
+Enable this setting to write audit files locally, specifying size, backup interval, compression, maximum age to manage file rotation, and timestamps.

 **True**: File output is enabled.